allapps2/shortcuts/README.md

 Console tool to call sets of commands using short aliases.

-A distinctive feature is that it is configured entirely in **PHP**, which means accessibility of **code-completion**, finding of **usage**, using of your application **constants**, **validation** and actually brings the whole range of PHP possibilities and your IDE features.
+A distinctive feature is that it is configured entirely in **PHP**, which gives you **code-completion**, **find usages**, access to your application's **constants**, **validation**, and the whole range of PHP and IDE capabilities.

-The disadvantage of this is that the configuration is more verbose compared to YAML and other simple formats, but it is negligible compared to the benefits that the integration into the host application brings.
+The downside is that the configuration is more verbose compared to YAML and other simple formats, but that's negligible compared to the benefits of integrating with the host application.

 ## installation